 What is Depression?

-Depression is an extremely prevalent psychiatric condition characterized by depressed mood that interferes with social or occupational function.
-People usually experience other symptoms such as problems with sleep, concentration, and appetite.
-They also often develop loss of interest in things that they usually enjoy.
-Depression is a major risk factor for suicide.
+Depression is a common psychiatric condition characterized by a depressed mood that interferes with social or occupational function.
+People usually experience other symptoms, such as problems with sleep, concentration, and appetite.
+They also often develop a loss of interest in things that they typically enjoy.
+Depression is a significant risk factor for suicide.

 What Causes Depression?

-Depression is caused by an imbalance in the chemicals in your brain.
+Depression is caused by an imbalance in the chemicals in the brain.
 One important neurochemical is called serotonin.
 Studies show that patients with depression tend to have low levels of serotonin in the brain.
-This is important because it effects the treatment of depression – a common first line treatment of depression is a class of medications called selective serotonin reuptake inhibitors (SSRIs) - which act to increase brain serotonin levels.
+This is important because it affects the treatment of depression – a standard first-line treatment of depression is a class of medications called selective serotonin reuptake inhibitors (SSRIs) - which act to increase brain serotonin levels.

 The most common risk factors include: